Introduction to Zero Downtime Migration

 Migration phases

-First, a couple of key terms used throughout the Zero Downtime Migration documentation and software components:
+First, a couple of key terms used throughout the ZDM documentation and software components:

 For additional terms, see the glossary.

-Your migration project occurs through a sequence of phases, which matches the structure of this ZDM documentation.
+Your migration project occurs through a sequence of phases, which matches the structure of the Zero Downtime Migration documentation.

-Before we walk through illustrations of each phase, let’s look at a pre-migration, high-level view.
-At this point, your client applications are performing read/write operations with an existing CQL-compatible database.
-That is, Apache Cassandra, DSE, or Astra DB.
+Let’s look at a pre-migration from a high-level view.
+At this point, your client applications are performing read/write operations with an existing CQL-compatible database: Apache Cassandra, DSE, or Astra DB.

 Phase 1: Deploy ZDM Proxy and connect client applications

-Let’s look at Phase 1 of the migration.
-We’ll deploy the ZDM Proxy instances and connect client applications to the proxies.
-This step activates the dual-write logic.
-Writes will be "bifurcated" (sent to both Origin and Target), while reads will be executed on Origin only.
+In this first phase, deploy the ZDM Proxy instances and connect client applications to the proxies.
+This phase activates the dual-write logic.
+Writes are bifurcated (sent to both Origin and Target), while reads are executed on Origin only.

 Phase 2: Migrate data